mycs.com research and design

 As the first UX hire, I kickstarted the user research process to find out about customers, their attitudes on technology and purchasing behavior.
 I then led a full redesign of the furniture configurator, improving sales and engagement metrics.
-I am responsible for further usability improvements, designing interaction flows for new furniture types and adapting the web app to smaller form factors.
+We then implemented further usability improvements, designed interaction flows for new furniture types and adapted the web app to smaller form factors.

 Who are the users?